OCA/purchase-workflow/purchase_fop_shipping/README.rst

 ===========================

 This module allows to define a Free-Of-Paiment (FOP) shipping on supplier.
-FOP shipping is a min order amout to got shipping free from supplier.
+FOP shipping is a min order amount to got shipping free from supplier.
 User can force confirm order if he/she wishes.

 Installation